All Products

 • When you enable the wide table engine feature, specific nodes restart.
 As a result, specific SQL statements fail.
 We recommend that you enable the wide table engine feature during off-peak hours.

-• After you enable the wide table engine feature, you cannot create a resource group for which the multi-cluster feature is enabled or scale down the reserved computing resources to 0 ACUs.
+• After you enable the wide table engine feature, you cannot scale in the minimum computing resources of interactive resource groups to 0 ACUs.

 • You cannot back up or restore the data stored by the wide table engine.